simonowen/tile2sam/ReadMe.md

 Append to any existing output file, rather than creating a new file.

-> `-q, --quiet`
+> `-v, --verbose`

-Suppress the output statistics shown at the end of the extraction.
+Show details about processing, which are hidden by default.
 Error messages are always shown.

 > `--crop CROP`